 518.734.9200

 Albergo Allegria has two locations: a four-suite cabin on Main Street and the inn just outside of town.
-This Trip Advisor-endorsed B&B has well-appointed rooms for two or more with private baths, queen and king beds, and “picnic-styled” to-go breakfast with locally-sourced ingredients from Hudson Valley-area farms and roasters.
-Availability is heavily dependent on the season.
+This Trip Advisor-endorsed B&B has well-appointed rooms for two or more with private baths and queen and king sized beds.
+Breakfast is salty or sweet with baked eggs, Belgian waffles, and fresh baked muffins, all made with locally-sourced ingredients from Hudson Valley-area farms and roasters.

 Windham